6 Things You Should Know About RSV

-“RSV is so common that most children have been infected with it by age 2,” says , Vice President, Disease Area Research & Development Leader, Respiratory Infections, Alios BioPharma, Inc., part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
+“RSV is so common that most children have been infected with it by age 2,” says Jason Chien, Vice President, Disease Area R&D Leader, Respiratory Infections at the Janssen Pharmaceutical Companies of Johnson & Johnson.

 Now that October—and RSV Awareness Month—is upon us, and with it the start of winter germs season, we’ve rounded up some handy information to help expand your know-how about the virus.

-Most people think of RSV as a disease that mainly affects babies and toddlers, and although it’s true that these little patients do tend to be most susceptible to contracting the virus, plenty of adults—especially if they have pre-existing conditions—can get sick with RSV.
+Most people think of RSV as an infection that mainly affects babies and toddlers, and although it’s true that these little patients do tend to be most susceptible to contracting the virus, plenty of adults—especially older adults, those with pre-existing conditions or those who are immunocompromised—can get sick with RSV.

-“We repeatedly get RSV infections throughout our entire adult life,” says Symons, who leads the company’s program to develop RSV treatments.
-“In otherwise healthy adults, it’s not really a problem because symptoms are usually mild, like that of a cold.
-But if you’re over age 65 and have chronic heart or lung problems, or are immunocompromised because of another condition, you’re more at risk of developing complications from RSV, such as pneumonia.”
+“We are at risk of contracting RSV infections throughout our entire adult lives,” says Chien, who leads the company’s program to develop treatment solutions for RSV.
+“In otherwise healthy adults, the symptoms of RSV are usually mild, like that of a cold.
+But if you’re over age 65, have chronic heart or lung problems, or are immunocompromised because of another condition, you could have a higher risk of developing complications from RSV, such as bronchitis or pneumonia.”

-The onset of RSV is much like that of your average cold—early symptoms include a runny nose, a decrease in appetite, coughing, sneezing and a fever.
-However, unlike a cold, RSV can very rapidly spread from the nose and throat into the lower respiratory tract, where the infection can cause inflammation in the tissues of the lungs and tiny bronchial air tubes.
+The onset of RSV can look much like that of an average cold or flu—early symptoms include a congested or runny nose, coughing, sneezing, sore throat and a fever.
+However, unlike a mild cold, RSV can very rapidly spread from the nose and throat into the lower respiratory tract, where the infection can cause inflammation in the tissues of the lungs and tiny bronchial air tubes.

 Like the influenza virus, the peak season for contracting RSV runs from late October to early April in the U.S. The one exception: Florida, which sees cases throughout the year, thanks in large part to its higher temperatures and humidity.

-Currently, there’s no specific treatment regimen for an RSV infection.
+Currently, there is no effective antiviral treatment available for an RSV infection.
 For mild cases, over-the-counter medications can help alleviate such symptoms as a runny nose, cough and fever.
-To relieve congestion and help improve breathing in a baby, you can clear mucus from the nose with a bulb syringe or over-the-counter saline spray.
+To relieve congestion and help improve breathing in a baby, some doctors may recommend cleaning mucus from the nose with a bulb syringe or over-the-counter saline spray.